Yahaan: Music

-Release and rception
+Release and reception

 Yahaan was released along with director Kabir Kaushik's Sehar on 29 July 2005.
 However, due to heavy rains in Mumbai on 26 July 2005, both films performed poorly at box office.
 Critics praised the film for being warm and intimate.

 Critical response

 Anupama Chopra of India Today praised the acting performance of Jimmy Shergill and the direction of Shoojit Sircar but criticized the slow pacing of the film and its climax which she felt was unconvincing.
 Raja Sen of Rediff appreciated the realistic nature of the film along with the acting performances of all actors but was critical of the film's "oversimplified" conclusion.
 Taran Adarsh of Bollywood Hungama praised the performances of Jimmy Shergill and debutant Minissha Lamba but felt that the film suffers from a weak screenplay and slow pacing.
 Taran gave the film a rating of 1.5 out of 5.